blazium-engine/blazium-docs/tutorials/3d/particles/index.rst

    :alt: A list of nodes related to 3D particles
    :align: right

-   All 3D particle nodes available in Godot
+   All 3D particle nodes available in Blazium

-There are two types of 3D particle systems in Godot: :ref:`class_GPUParticles3D`, which are processed on the GPU, and :ref:`class_CPUParticles3D`, which are processed on the CPU.
+There are two types of 3D particle systems in Blazium: :ref:`class_GPUParticles3D`, which are processed on the GPU, and :ref:`class_CPUParticles3D`, which are processed on the CPU.

 CPU particle systems are less flexible than their GPU counterpart, but they work on a wider range of hardware and